kunhwiko/concepts/cloud/aws/C-EC2.md

 ##### Placement Groups
 ```
-a) Cluster
+Cluster
 - Packs instances close together inside an availability zone to achieve low-latency network communication.

-b) Partition
+Spread
-- Spreads instances across logical partitions such that groups of instances in one partition do not share underlying
+- Strictly places individiual instances in an availability zone across distinct hardware to reduce correlated failures.
-  hardware with groups of instances in different partitions.
+  The max number of instances for each group (i.e. rack) per available zone is 7.

-c) Spread
+Partition
-- Strictly places individiual instances across distinct hardware to reduce correlated failures.
-The max number of
+- Partitions instances into groups where each group is placed into different server racks within an availability zone.
-  instances for each group (i.e. rack) per available zone is 7.
+  The max number of partitions for each group per availabilty zone is 7.
 ```

 ### Purchase Options